-Whenever we start out on a new project, role, or relationship, our previous project, role, or relationship also comes to an end.
+Before we start out on a new project, role, or relationship, our previous project, role, or relationship must come to an end.
+These endings are not always easy, and sometimes we can find ourselves longing for what we have lost.

 These transitions come in three stages: